MicrosoftDocs/visualstudio-docs/mac/components-walkthrough.md

 The detail screen under the tab includes the following sections:

--  <kbd>Getting Started</kbd> &ndash; Code snippets to get started using the component.
+-  **Getting Started** &ndash; Code snippets to get started using the component.

  ![](Images/components-walkthrough-12New.png)

--  <kbd>Samples</kbd> &ndash; Sample projects that use the component, which can be added to the current solution.
+-  **Samples** &ndash; Sample projects that use the component, which can be added to the current solution.

  ![](Images/components-walkthrough-13New.png)

--  <kbd>Assemblies</kbd> &ndash; Assemblies included with the component.
+-  **Assemblies** &ndash; Assemblies included with the component.

  ![](Images/components-walkthrough-14New.png)